Slow (DJ)

 Slow or DJ Slow (born Vellu Maurola, 1975, in Vantaa, Finland) is a Finnish DJ and music producer.
 Slow is known for his nu-jazz style and for his production of commercial music for high-profile advertising projects for TV and cinema.

 Career

 Inspiration from hip hop acts such as Run-DMC, Public Enemy and Eric B & Rakim, led Slow to begin a career in DJing, later making music and remixing other people's tracks.
-In the year 1990 Slow met fellow DJ JA-Jazz when they worked together in the music department of a department store.
+In 1990 Slow met fellow DJ JA-Jazz when they worked together in the music department of a department store.
 With money from his evening job, Slow bought a pair of Technics turntables and some records.

 He participated in the Finnish DMC Mixing Championships and won the contest four years in a row: in 1992, 1993, 1994 and 1995, using two Technics SL-1200 direct-drive turntables and a DJ mixer, with musical styles ranging from hip hop to funk and jazz.